 Here are some facts about cancer pain that may help answer some of your questions.

-1. Cancer pain can almost always be relieved.
+1. Cancer pain can almost always be managed.

 There are many different medicines and methods available to control cancer pain.
 You should expect your doctor to seek all the information and resources necessary to make you as comfortable as possible.
 However, no one doctor can know everything about all medical problems.
 If you are in pain and your doctor suggests no other options, ask to see a pain specialist or have your doctor consult with a pain specialist.
 Pain specialists may be oncologists, anesthesiologists, neurologists, neurosurgeons, other doctors, a palliative care team, nurses, or pharmacists.
 A pain control team may also include psychologists, psychiatrists and social workers.